How To Tell My Boss I’m Going To Rehab

 The FMLA

-FMLA leave may only be taken for substance abuse treatment offered by a healthcare provider, such as a rehab facility.
+FMLA leave may only be taken for substance use disorder treatment offered by a healthcare provider, such as a rehab facility.

-You may also take FMLA leave to care for a loved one who is receiving medical treatment for substance abuse.
+You may also take FMLA leave to care for a loved one who is receiving medical treatment for substance use disorder.

-If the company’s policy prohibits any employee substance use, employment may be affected.
+If the company’s policy prohibits any employee from using substances, employment may be affected.
 Taking FMLA leave for a covered family member is protected against adverse employment action.

 The ADA